 The euroQ2 is short for European Quality Questionnaire and is a Danish/Dutch project aiming to develop and validate a questionnaire to evaluate families’ experiences of quality of care for seriously ill and dying patients in the Intensive Care Unit (ICU).
 The euroQ2 is based on two North American questionnaires: Family Satisfaction in the ICU (FS-ICU 24) and Quality of Dying and Death (QODD).

 On this website you can read more about the euroQ2 project, the investigators and the questionnaire.
-When the validation process is finished, the euroQ2 will be available and free of charge for all to use.
+The validation process is finished.
+With a proper reference the euroQ2 is available and free of charge for all to use.